-There are Indoor Plants that Grow in Water without much maintenance.
-You can grow them in clear vases and jars to use as a centerpiece.
+Here are some awesome Indoor Plants that Grow in Water without the mess of soil.
+You can grow them in clear vases and jars to use as a centerpiece!

-If you are looking forward to having indoor plants that are very easy to grow in water, then you have landed at the right place.
-Some plants don’t need soil to grow, and Yes!
-These varieties easily grow in water initially without using an ounce of soil!
+If you are looking forward to having houseplants that grow without soil, then you have landed at the right place!
 Here are some interesting Indoor Plants that Grow in Water.

 Botanical Name: Philodendron

 Of all the philodendron species, the heart-leaf philodendron is quite adaptable for growing in water.
 Keep a 6 inches long cutting in a clear glass jar or bowl in a location with bright indirect light.

 Don’t forget to change the water once in 3-4 days, and it’ll keep growing.
 It is one of the best Indoor Plants that Grow in Water.

 Here are the best Philodendrons you can grow

 Botanical Name: Dracaena sanderiana

 Famous for its forgiving nature, the lucky bamboo is one of the best indoor plants that grow in water.
 Narrow vases are perfect for this plant, depending on the size.